syncfusion-content/uwp-docs/uwp/Numeric-UpDown/Number-Formatting.md

 documentation: ug
 ---

-# Number Formatting in UWP SfNumericUpDown
+# Number Formatting in UWP NumericUpDown

 Number formatting functionality allows to format the text based on the FormatString of the control.
 The control will format the display text on lost focus.